 David Freeland has been principal at FreelandBuck in Los Angeles since 2010.
-He is also a faculty member at Southern California Institute of Architecture and has taught design studios at University of California, Los Angeles (UCLA) and USC.
+He is also a faculty member at Southern California Institute of Architecture and has taught design studios at University of California, Los Angeles (UCLA) and University of Southern California.
 From 2006-2012 Freeland taught at Woodbury University where he was instrumental in developing the FabLab and teaching fabrication and computation.
-With over 15 years of experience practicing architecture, he has worked on award winning residential, commercial, urban and institutional projects with FreelandBuck as well as Michael Maltzan Architecture, Roger Sherman Architecture and Urban Design, RES4, and AGPS.
+With over 15 years of experience practicing architecture, he has worked on award winning residential, commercial, urban, and institutional projects with FreelandBuck, as well as Michael Maltzan Architecture, Roger Sherman Architecture and Urban Design, RES4, and AGPS.
 Freeland holds a BArch from the University of Virginia and an MArch from the UCLA Department of Architecture and Urban Design.
 His research and practice focuses on the spatial potential of patterned systems.